David-Peede/MUC19/introgression/README.md

-# `site_patterns`
+# `introgression`

-This directory contains the code to replicate the site pattern results used in this study.
+This directory contains the code to replicate the introgression results used in this study.

 ## Packages